SalxIeva/Project_Library/README.md

 2. Enter books details:
 'Title', 'Author', 'Type', 'Pages'.
 3. Select one of the 2 options: 'Read' or 'Unread' (you can also change that later on).
+4. Press 'Add' once you are done, unless you do not wish to continue, then press 'Cancel'.
+5. You will be able to change read/unread status inside the books table.
+6. By pressing 'Remove' button, you can remove the book from your list.

+## License

+MIT